notweerdmonk/ReverseEngineering/bomb_lab.md

 Before we plunge into lines of assembly code here is some background.
 This reverse engineering task is part of a course offered at CMU (http://csapp.cs.cmu.edu/public/labs.html).
 Its appropriately named Bomb Lab (:P) as the task provides a 'binary bomb' to students.
 This binary requires six strings from the user which are read either from the standard input or a text file.
 Providing an incorrect string will set off the bomb!
 The students need to find the six strings to successfully defuse the bomb.

 I stumbled upon this on the internet few years back when I was beginning to learn reversing binaries.
-Many thanks to _xuzhezhaozhao_ (https://github.com/xuzhezhaozhao/CSAPP-Labs/tree/master/bomb%20lab) for sharing the binary and lab writeup with the less fortunate ones.
+Many thanks to _xuzhezhaozhao_ (https://github.com/xuzhezhaozhao/CSAPP-Labs/tree/master/bomb%20lab) for sharing the binary and lab writeup.
 You will be provided with a tar file containing the binary.

 Now armed with linux, bash and the ever amazing gdb, we set out to defuse this binary bomb.